 Moving from sole trader to limited company

-"The implications of being a sole trader in that environment started to seem a little risky and so John suggested that I consider becoming a limited company.
+"The implications of being a sole trader in that environment started to seem a little risky, and so John suggested that I consider forming my own limited company.
 Understanding my concerns about paperwork and legal liabilities, he suggested that I talk to a specialist firm of accountants who were experienced in dealing with freelancers.
 After a quick Google search, I found the SJD website and was amazed by the volume of free information available.
 It was like an Aladdin’s cave, every question I had was answered, and in plain English too.
 And I soon realised that there was a huge range of other benefits to be gained by going limited, that I’d never even thought about before, such as:

 Better tax planning options

 I’d never planned on opening offices across the country or employing tens of thousands of people.
 However, as I understood it, through a limited company I did have the option to leave money in the company and not pay tax on it.
 For example, if I earned £50,000 this year but only chose to take £35,000 out and then go travelling for six months – and then next year I earned £25,000 (plus the £15,000 that I left in the business) it meant that I wouldn’t have to pay the higher tax rate.
 As a sole trader I’d pay tax on the whole £50,000 in year one.

 I discovered other tax planning benefits as well, such as ‘entrepreneurs tax relief’ but those sounded far more complex and I decided I’d need to chat them through with an accountant when the time came.

 More professional appearance

 The website mentioned that some limited company and PLC clients preferred to deal with other limited companies rather than sole traders, and this is certainly something I’ve found over the years.